Hanzo253/Video-Game-Rental-Central-Landing-Page/Website Content/content.md

 Gaming Accessories: Users can also order a rental for products such as controllers, chargers, headsets, and many more.

 Frequent Updates: We like to be up to date with the gaming trend which means if there is a new game or system coming out, then they will be avaliable in our website in no time.

-Subscription pauses and refunds: If the customer will not be able to use the benefits of our plans during a certain period, they are able to pause it for the time being.
-Furthermore, if they want to cancel the subscription and have not rented anything in that month, then they will be issued a full refund for it.

 ### How VRGC works